zhan8002/malpatch/README.md

 `Padding` - Data that is not indexed in the section table will not be mapped into memory and executed, i.e., un-mapped data.
 In particular, the chunk of unused bytes, like debug information, at the end of PE files are un-mapped data and include appended bytes by the adversary.

 # Code
-MalPatch_binary contains the code that attacks the MalConv&AvastNet.
+`MalPatch_binary` contains the code that attacks the MalConv&AvastNet.

-MalPatch_img contains the code that attacks the Grayscale detectors.
+`MalPatch_img` contains the code that attacks the Grayscale detectors.

 In each Folder, there are two main attack.py file corresponding to white-box attack and black-box attack.

+`API-validation` contains the functionality validation code as well as the API sequences and reports from ([Cuckoo Sandbox](https://cuckoosandbox.org/)).

-To run MalPatch_binary, you need to replace this file in library ../secml/adv/attacks/evasion/ with c_attack_evasion.py in the folder.
+To run MalPatch_binary, you need to replace this file in library `../secml/adv/attacks/evasion/c_attack_evasion.py with `c_attack_evasion.py` in the folder.